iirisarri/UIMP-phylo_pipeline/README.md

 **Paralogy**: homology derived from a duplication event

 ## A phylogenomics pipeline

+For time constraints we will not analyze a genome-scale datasets

 As a toy example, we will use a dataset of several species of a cool marine snail (Conidae), composed of nuclear and mitochondrial genes.
 Cone snails are extremely [beautiful and cool animals](https://www.youtube.com/watch?v=zcBmMPJrrKk).